Menstruation and Menstrual Problems: Research Activities and Scientific Advances

 - The Division of Intramural Population Health Research (DIPHR) is interested in statistical methodology, comparative etiologies, and the health endpoints needed to identify mechanisms, at-risk groups, and interventions.
 Some of these activities include:

-- Gaining a better understanding of the intricate relationship between hormone levels and oxidative stress during the menstrual cycle (estrogen, progesterone, luteinizing hormone, etc.).
+- Gaining a better understanding of the intricate relationship between hormone levels (estrogen, progesterone, luteinizing hormone, etc.) and oxidative stress during the menstrual cycle.
 Data from the BioCycle Study are helping researchers examine the intracycle variation of oxidative stress, reproductive hormones, inflammation, and metabolic biomarkers; the relation between hormone levels and oxidative stress during the menstrual cycle in premenopausal women; and the influence of external factors (such as dietary intake, cigarette smoking, alcohol consumption, and exercise) on oxidative stress and hormone levels.

 - Developing various approaches to modeling menstrual cycle function.
 The menstrual cycle is a complex process that involves multiple hormones regulated by feedback mechanisms.
 To describe the factors associated with menstrual cycle function and inform women's health research, the DIPHR is developing statistical models to answer questions like: